narseo/ril_analyzer/README.md

 $adb shell rm /system/app/SamsungServiceMode.apk
 $adb shell mount -o ro,remount /system

+To build rilanalyzr.apk, you need to import android's framework.jar

 Build logger process using Android NDK (with the right target).
 It is required for storing RNC events on /sdcard/.
 To install, move the binary to /system/ so it is automatically launched on boot: